Supporting International Coalitions

-Community Anti-Drug Coalitions of America (CADCA) is a leading U.S.-based substance use prevention organization, representing over 5,000 community-based coalitions across the United States and in 23 countries who work to create safe, healthy, and drug-free communities.
-CADCA assists communities by providing the support to become stronger, more effective and better able to sustain population-level reductions in illicit drug use rates and related problems.
+CADCA is the leading U.S.-based substance use prevention organization, representing over 5,000 community-based coalitions across the United States and in 23 countries who work to create safe, healthy and drug-free communities.
+CADCA assists communities by providing the necessary support for coalitions to become stronger, more effective and better able to sustain population-level reductions in illicit drug use rates and related problems.

-CADCA’s primary activities include advocacy within the public policy realm, hosting conferences and other capacity-building events and trainings, youth leadership programs, and technical assistance; aside from the development of print and electronic resources in key language.
+CADCA’s primary activities include advocacy within the public policy realm, hosting conferences and other capacity-building events and trainings, youth leadership programs and technical assistance; aside from the development of print and electronic resources in key languages.

 Illicit drug use is a multi-dimensional public health challenge that demands comprehensive, coordinated solutions.
-CADCA’s approach connects multiple sectors of the community including youth, parents, educators, justice and law enforcement, civic leaders, businesses, religious groups, health professionals and other key stakeholders in the process of obtaining resources and coordinating strategies that impact the whole community.
+CADCA’s approach connects sectors within communities, including youth, parents, educators, justice and law enforcement, civic leaders, businesses, religious groups, health professionals and other key stakeholders, to obtain resources and coordinate strategies that impact the whole community.

 Why Community Coalitions?

 Scientific studies indicate that the community coalition approach has proven to be a very effective strategy for addressing substance use and related problems.
-Coalitions connect multiple sectors of the community to collaborate and develop plans, policies and strategies to achieve reductions in drug use rates at the community level.
+Coalitions connect sectors within their communities to collaborate and develop plans, policies and strategies to achieve reductions in substance use rates at the community level.

 What are CADCA’s International Programs?